vishoo7/CarND-MPC-Project/README.md

 * The student implements Model Predictive Control that handles a 100 millisecond latency.
 Student provides details on how they deal with latency.

 Before accounting for latency the vehicle immediately veered off the road in the simulations.
 For latency I predicted values using the previously mentioned model starting from the current state and dt = .1.
 The resulting state from the prediction was the new initial state for MPC.

+Playing around with the weights on lines 49-56 played a huge role in successfully rounding the entire track.
+When I added acceleration multiplied with steering angle as an additional cost that penalized sharp movements dramatically.
+Additionally, setting a reference velocity (line 46) large enough prevented the vehicle from coming to a complete hault.